 “A Katyusha rocket fell in the middle of the Green Zone without causing any losses,” reported the Iraqi Security Media Center.
-It was landed near Monument of the Unknown Soldier, about half a kilometer from US Embassy.
-A spokesman of US State of Department confirmed that a “low-grade” rocket landed in the international zone near the US Embassy with no causalities.
+It landed near the Monument of the Unknown Soldier, about half a kilometer (0.3 miles) from the US Embassy.
+A spokesman of the US State of Department confirmed that a “low-grade” rocket landed in the international zone near the US Embassy with no causalities.

 “We will hold Iran responsible if any such attacks are conducted by its proxy militia forces or elements of such forces, and will respond to Iran accordingly,” the State Department official said.